gotson/komga-website/src/installation/oauth2.md

 When configuring the client in your provider, you may need to input a redirect URI.
 Use the following: `{baseUrl}/login/oauth2/code/{registrationId}`, where `baseUrl` is your server's address, and `registrationId` is the name of the configuration key (`keycloak` in the below example).

+There are 2 options to configure a provider, either set `issuer-uri` or all of the following: `authorization-uri`, `token-uri`, `jwk-set-uri`, `user-info-uri`.
+If your authentication server provides `issuer-uri`, this option is preffered.
+(In the configuration below all `uri`s are specified for completeness).

+The `registration` section contains a `provider` option, this must be the same name as specified in the `provider` configuration.
+(In the example below, we've configured `provider` with name `keycloak`, so in the `registration` section we set `provider: keycloak`).
+The name of the provider can be whatever you want, no need to use the service's name if you don't want to.

 Sample configuration:
 ```yaml
 spring: